OSGConnect/connectbook/FsurfRemote/ProcessScan.md

 After typing `y` to the above two questions, `fsurf` creates and submits the workflow

      Creating and submitting workflow
-     Workflow submitted with an id of 97
+     Workflow 97 submitted for processing

 The id of your workflow is `97`.
 The id is needed to check the status, remove and get the output of the workflow.